 In the Kullu Valley there are numerous shanty towns and slum dwellings inhabited by families from both India and Nepal.
 Most of their homes have no running water or toilet facilities – an outside tap or nearby river serving as their water source for laundry, bathing and cooking.
-Expectations among the children of these communities are generally very low because the government schools that serve them are shambolic and often the teachers don’t even turn up.
+Expectations among the children of these communities are generally very low because the government schools that serve them are shambolic and often the teachers don’t turn up.
 The children are led to believe that, even if they excel in their studies, they will never get a good job because they will always be discriminated against due to their humble origins.
 They are encouraged to leave school early and live hand to mouth for the rest of their lives.
 Generate Love offers hope and a helping hand to those determined individuals who are intent on scrambling out of the poverty trap.
-We train and employ local teachers who, having grown up in these communities, understands the negative pressures holding these children down.
+We train and employ local teachers who, having grown up in these communities, understand the negative pressures holding these children down.
 We run homework clubs and offer free tuition in English and I.T. – mandatory skills for children wishing to go on to further education.
 We also run workshops and activities in numerous different subjects and fields to build confidence, expand skill sets and, essentially, to have fun.

 Generate Love runs “pavement schools” for beggar children – teaching those willing how to read, write and draw.
 Some already know the basics; others haven’t even learned how to hold a pen.
 From April-October, there are hundreds of transient beggars, tinkers and pedlars living in tents in the Kullu Valley.
 The families send their children out onto the streets to either beg, sell balloons, or man a set of scales which passers-by can use in exchange for a few rupees.
 All the kids working on the high-street are under ten-years-old and some of them are as young as four (their diminutive forms loosening purse strings more effectively than their peers.)
 Older children and adults get demoted to the role of rag-picker scouring the streets and alleys for cardboard, plastic, metal… that can be cashed in at the scrap yard.
 Our classes work around the children’s schedules as it’s important not to deprive them of their means of subsistence.
 They are sweet, funny, and very respectful to their teachers.
 They are eager to learn and many request homework so that they can practice in their tents at night.
 Most of the parents are illiterate and, the mothers especially, ask if we can teach them as well.
 We would love, with your support, to employ another teacher to run both an adult literacy program and a kindergarten for six months of each year.